venomlinux/scratchpkg/README.md

 ### Format:

-* `description`: Short description, printed when cmd executed
+* `description`: Short description, printed when cmd executed.
-* `operation`: Specify when cmd need to run, available options; install, upgrade & remove
+* `operation`: Specify when cmd need to run, available options; install, upgrade & remove.
-* `target`: Path file/directory checked need to run the cmd (without leading with '/')
+* `target`: Path file/directory checked need to run the cmd (without leading with '/').
-* `exechook()`: Command need to run should be in this function
+* `exechook()`: Command need to run should be in this function.

 ## Install

-Installing is performed by just simply execute/ running the file INSTALL.sh:
+Installing is performed by just simply execute/running the file INSTALL.sh:

 `./INSTALL.sh`